Best AI Coding Assistants in 2026: Complete Comparison

 Aider deserves special attention as a free, open-source, git-native coding assistant.
 It works with any LLM provider (OpenAI, Anthropic, local models) and commits changes directly to git with meaningful commit messages.

 Where it shines: Budget-conscious developers, open-source contributors, and anyone who wants full control over which AI model powers their assistant.
-The fact that it is free (you only pay for API usage) makes it accessible to everyone.
+The fact that it's free (you only pay for API usage) makes it accessible to everyone.

 Where it falls short: Setup requires more configuration than commercial tools, and the experience is less polished.
-You are also responsible for managing your own API keys and costs.
+You're also responsible for managing your own API keys and costs.

 Gemini CLI and OpenAI Codex